Ruby Chow: Politics

 Chow's political career started in 1973 when she decided to run for King County Council as a Democrat.
 She had an encounter with Ted Bundy (later known to be a serial killer) who, as a GOP campaign worker, tried to convince Chow, unsuccessfully, to go Republican.
-Chow stayed with the Democratic Party and served three terms as a King County councilwoman in Washington.
-She was the first Asian American elected to King County Council.
+She stayed with the Democratic Party and ran for the District 5 seat previously occupied by Republican John T. O’Brien, winning the seat by 220 votes against Black activist Walter Hubbard Jr.